-- Relate to the area, its values, culture, and people - Be easily visible and accessible to the public - Help to create a place of congregation and activity; and establish landmarks and neighbourhood gateways.
+- Relate to the area, its values, culture and people - Be easily visible and accessible to the public

+Help to create a place of congregation and activity; and establish landmarks and neighbourhood gateways.

-Community Facilities
+Community facilities

 As the surrounding area already benefits from a number of community facilities, there will be no requirement for additional stand alone facilities within SSGA.
-However, it is expected the new school at Land North of Burdon Lane and the Extra Care facility at Cherry Knowle become hubs, the hearts of the community with facilities and spaces available for community uses.
+However, it is expected the new school at Land North of Burdon Lane and the specific accommodation for older people/Retirement Village at Cherry Knowle become hubs, the hearts of the community with facilities and spaces available for community uses.